 Which theory of the atom came first: Rutherford’s nuclear model, Bohr’s orbital model, Dalton’s hard sphere model, or Thomson’s plum pudding model?

-- ABohr’s orbital model
+- CBohr’s orbital model

-- BRutherford’s nuclear model
+- DRutherford’s nuclear model

 - CThomson’s plum pudding model